-Editor’s note: Eddie Hold is vice president, NPD Connected Intelligence, part of The NPD Group, a Port Washington, N.Y., research firm.
-This is an edited version of a post that originally appeared here under the title “Distributing the wearable future.”
+Editor’s note: Brian Heikes is vice president of product at 3Cinteractive, Boca Raton, Fla.
+This is an edited version of a post that originally appeared here under the title, “Is your brand developing a ChatBot strategy?”